 - Do an online search for the name of the company or product with the word “scam” and search for online reviews.

-- Websites or emails with poor spelling and grammar are often scams.
+- Websites, emails and letters with poor spelling and grammar are often scams.

 - Beware of requests for unusual payment methods like cryptocurrency, prepaid debit cards, gift cards or wire transfers.